List of The Stand characters: Specialist Charles D. Campion

-Charles Campion is an American soldier stationed in the California desert.
-While Campion is on night duty, a deadly superflu virus escapes the military complex he is monitoring.
-He manages to flee with his wife and baby daughter when a computer relay system briefly fails and alerts do not sound in time for the base to enter lockdown before the Campions break out.
+Charles Campion is an American soldier stationed at a military base in the California desert.
+While Campion is on night duty, a deadly superflu virus escapes containment; a system intended to lock down the base fails to activate immediately, giving Campion time to flee by car with his wife and daughter.
 He finally succumbs to the superflu at a gas station in the fictional town of Arnette, East Texas, spreading the virus and making him its patient zero.

 In the 1994 miniseries, Campion is portrayed by Ray McKinnon.
 In the 2020 miniseries, he is portrayed by Curtiss Cook Jr.

 General William "Billy" Starkey

 As the commanding officer of Project Blue, William Starkey is aware that, once loose, the superflu is almost impossible to control due to its constant mutations, meaning it will be impossible to create a vaccine.
 Though compassionate, he goes to extreme lengths to cover up the accidental outbreak and subsequent pandemic for as long as he can, which includes ordering the execution of journalists who try to reveal the truth.
 In an attempt to maintain plausible deniability, he activates a contingency plan to have spies release the virus in the Eastern Bloc and China, ensuring these Communist nations are destroyed along with the United States.
 After being dismissed by the President of the United States due to his failure to contain the virus, Starkey commits suicide in the laboratory where the superflu was created.

 In the 1994 miniseries, Starkey is portrayed by Ed Harris.
 In the 2020 miniseries, he is portrayed by J. K. Simmons.